Skip to product information

 Grand Cross of the Order of the Crown of Italy

-Director of Jornal do Commercio of Rio de Janeiro, and former Minister of Foreign Affairs of Rio de Janeiro
+Director of the Jornal do Commercio of Rio de Janeiro, and former Minister of Foreign Affairs of Rio de Janeiro

 Felix Pacheco (1879 - 1935) was a respected journalist and writer and one of the owners of Jornal do Commercio, one of the oldest Brazilian newspapers still in circulation.
-Elected several times as federal deputy and senator, he assumed the position of Minister of Foreign Affairs in the Artur Bernardes government (1922-1926), which led him to a diplomatic career in Italy.
+Elected several times as a federal deputy and senator, he assumed the position of Minister of Foreign Affairs in the Artur Bernardes government (1922-1926), which led him to a diplomatic career in Italy.

-Benito Mussolini (1880 - 1945) became the Prime Minister of Italy in 1922 and is known as one of the key figures in the creation of Fascism.
+Benito Mussolini (1880 - 1945) became Prime Minister of Italy in 1922 and is known as one of the key figures in the creation of Fascism.

 View full details